sucharitk/confidence-distortion-AD/README.md

   ####################

-Before performing analyses for Exp 2, please unzip the two zipped csv files in data/exp2
+NOTE: Before performing analyses for Exp 2, you need to unzip the two zipped .csv files in data/exp2

   #################### #################### ####################
 ####################